 For example, your dentist could place two implants to attach a 3-4 tooth dental bridge on top of them.
 Or maybe you only get 4-6 implants for a hybrid or “All-on-4” implant prosthesis.
 In that scenario, you’re essentially replacing 14 teeth with only four implants total.

 Alternatives to dental implants will be your traditional types of tooth replacement treatments.
 Such as:

 Removable partial dentures only replace the teeth that are missing, instead of all of them at once.
-They snap into place around the teeth you still have.
+They snap into place around the remaining natural teeth you still have.

 One of the things you’ll want to keep in mind is that dental implants tend to outlast all of these various options.
 So, the return on investment for dental implants cost could wind up saving you money and time over the grand scheme of things.

 Surprise!
 Getting dental implants can be fairly pain-free and straightforward in a lot of cases.
 For those complex situations where grafting, sinus lifts, or sedation are needed, the process does take a bit more time, planning, and adds to dental implants cost overall.

 The most important thing to plan for is the time commitment.
 When an implant is installed into your bone, your body naturally needs at least 3-6 months for new bone to form and fuse itself onto the surface of your implant.
 This process is called “osseointegration” and it’s what makes implants so successful.
 Rushing osseointegration is like asking for failure, infection, dental damage, and lost money.
 Does that mean you’ll need to go without teeth for a few months?
 Usually not.
 Most dentists can fit their patients with a temporary prosthesis to wear while their implants integrate, then install the permanent restoration a few months later.